cketti/ckChangeLog/README.md

  * Can display the complete change log history
  * Uses a simple XML file as source
  * Supports partial translations
+ * Easily extendable to use something other than a dialog

 Repository at <https://github.com/cketti/ckChangeLog>.